juwai/style-guide/workflow-defects.md

 * > Here goes a quote from an email
 * Here goes whatever useful information can exist…
 ```

+### Deadline

+We may close a defect if a question does not have feedback after:

+- Critical: 1 day
+- High:     2 days
+- Normal:   14 days
+- Low:      14 days

 [2]: http://daringfireball.net/projects/markdown/basics